-It’s a good idea to put together an emergency kit before the winter comes.
-Items to keep on hand include:
+It's a good idea to put together an emergency preparedness kit before the winter comes.
+An emergency preparedness supply kit should contain items like:

 - Warm winter clothes and blankets to stay warm in the event the power goes out or the heater fails.

 - Bags of sand to improve traction if your car is stuck.

 - Shovels and snow removal equipment to keep paths around your home clear.

 - Enough fuel to stay safe and warm in the event of a power outage, heater breakdown, or if you need to stay home for an extended period of time during a bad storm or other emergency.
 Make sure you have sufficient dry word on hand for your wood-burning stove or fireplace.

 - Rock salt or other products to melt ice on walking paths and driveways.